metwork-framework/mfadmin/doc/mfadmin_intro.md

     | `Sending StatsD Metrics to Telegraf & InfluxDB <https://www.influxdata.com/blog/getting-started-with-sending-statsd-metrics-to-telegraf-influxdb/>`_
     | `StatsD : a simple protocol for sending application metrics via UDP <https://github.com/statsd/statsd>`_
     | `Telegraf StatsD input plugin <https://github.com/influxdata/telegraf/tree/master/plugins/inputs/statsd>`_
+    | :ref:`mfadmin_miscellaneous:Circus hooks`

+## MFADMIN configuration

+The configuration of the MFADMIN and its components is stored in the `config/config.ini` file of the root directory of the `mfadmin` user.
+Check this file for further information.

 <!--
 Intentional comment to prevent m2r from generating bad rst statements when the file ends with a block .. xxx ::